nargallegos/CoPilotGame/README.md

 ## About the Game

 The game is currently under development.
 Copilot decided we are going to use Snake as the foundation of our ever evolving game.
+However, I am renaming the game to Worm.

 ## TODO:
 - [x] Fix head collision
 - [x] Time based food spawning
-- [ ] Each food spawn should be unique object
+- [x] Each food spawn should be unique object
+- [ ] Spawn golden apples
+- [ ] Fix bug where game freezes when apple is spawned
-- [ ] Color change spawning
+- [ ]

 ## Setup and Installation